rubiojr/rapi/README.md

 I'm trying to learn how [restic](https://github.com/restic/restic) works, and this repository relates my journey.

+## Target audience

 This is not a user's guide, [the official documentation](https://restic.readthedocs.io/en/latest/010_introduction.html) is quite good at it.

+This guide is for those of you willing to contribute to restic eventually, build tooling to augment restic’s ecosystem, or self-serve if something terrible happens with your data, empowering you to create the necessary tooling to troubleshot/fix/workaround things.

+## The guide

+The guide only covers core restic operations.
+Things like the virtual filesystem, remote repository backends, the cache and some other things were intentionally left out.
+I may include then in a future advanced restic internal's guide.

 [0.
 Intro](/docs/intro.md)